philyeo/lotteryapp/README.md

 Damacai and Magnum both exposes their results in json thus all calls are make via requestTemplate whereas Toto does not and thus needs to be scrap using selenium

-For Toto, we are using JSOUP instead of selenium.
+For Toto, we are using JSOUP instead of ~~selenium~~ jsoup.
 Previously Selenium was use but the simplicity of setting up JSOUP is preferred over selenium.
 Infact, I like how jsoup have so many different helper methods to extract the elements and the text(s) from the elements.

+In creating the endpoint for scraping by year, jsoup was also use in some instances to get the list of drawDates and drawNumbers

 WHAT IS DONE:
 Endpoint to scrap based on date